mitre/ssl/README.md

 If you would like to modify any of the proxy details, you can do so by going into the templates/haproxy.conf file, modifying the contents and restarting CALDERA.

 **Warning:** This plugin uses a default self-signed ssl certificate and key which is insecure.
 It is highly recommended that you generate your own before using the plugin to increase the safety of the system.
-Find documentation to do so in the full docs below.
+Find documentation to do so in the full CALDERA docs.